corsinlo/test/README.md

 #  Certilogo Project
 This project includes both a React frontend (certilogo-frontend) and a Strapi backend (certilogo-backend).
-Follow these instructions to set up and run both parts of the project.
+Follow these instructions to set up and run both parts of the project locally.

 ## Prerequisites
 Node.js (version 12 or higher)